 Multi-Factor Authentication

-When you log in into your @myop.ac.nz account, you will be prompted to setup or complete Multi-Factor Authentication (MFA).
+When you log in into your @myop.ac.nz account to go to the MyOP learner portal or your online courses in iQualify, you will be prompted to set up or complete Multi-Factor Authentication (MFA).

 What is MFA

-MFA is a security feature that means you need to provide two or more forms of verification (authentication) to access an account or system.
+MFA is a security feature where you need to provide two or more forms of verification (authentication) to log in.
+So as well as using a password to log in, you also need to use another way to authenticate it is you logging in.

-• a mobile phone (listed as 'Authentication phone' in the MFA set up process).
-Note - do not use a mobile phone used by other people as they may also use it to authenticate with.
+This is called 'Authentication phone' in the MFA set up process.
+Do not use a mobile phone used by other people, a they may be able to use it to access your account.

 During the MFA set up: